laiudm/ZAP/README.md

 ZAP is a pipelined ARM processor core that can execute the ARMv4T instruction set.
 It is equipped with ARMv4 compatible split writeback caches and memory management capabilities.
 ARMv4 and Thumbv1 instruction sets are supported.
-The processor core uses an 8 stage pipeline.
+The processor core uses a 9 stage pipeline.

 ### Current Status